UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team24-3D-Graph-Conv.md

 [8] R. Q. Charles, H. Su, M. Kaichun, and L. J. Guibas, “PointNet: Deep learning on point sets for 3D classification and segmentation,” in Proc.
 IEEE CVPR, Jul.
 2017

+[9] P. Velickovic, G. Cucurull, A. Casanova, A. Romero, P. Lio, and Y. Bengio.
+Graph attention networks. arXiv preprint arXiv:1710.10903, 2017.

+[10] A. Mosella-Montoro and J. Ruiz-Hidalgo.
+Residual attention graph convolutional network for geometric 3d scene classification.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops, pages 0–0, 2019.

+[11] A. Mosella-Montoro and J. Ruiz-Hidalgo.
+2d–3d geometric fusion network using multi-neighbourhood graph convolution for rgb-d indoor scene classification.
+Information Fusion, 76:46–54, 2021.

+[12] Z. Liu, H. Mao, C.-Y. Wu, C. Feichtenhofer, T. Darrell, and S. Xie.
+A convnet for the 2020s. arXiv preprint arXiv:2201.03545, 2022.

+[13] S. Casas, A. Sadat, and R. Urtasun.
+Mp3: A unified model to map, perceive, predict and plan.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 14403–14412, 2021.

+[14] H. Zhang, J. Xue, and K. Dana.
+Deep ten: Texture encoding network.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 708–717, 2017.

+[15] H. Zhang, K. Dana, J. Shi, Z. Zhang, X. Wang, A. Tyagi, and A. Agrawal.
+Context encoding for semantic segmentation.
+In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pages 7151–7160, 2018.

 ## Code Repository
 [1] [Dynamic Graph CNN for Learning on Point Clouds](https://github.com/WangYueFt/dgcnn)